Lehua Nani

 No analysis available

 Sewer inclusion is strongly confirmed.
-All 8/8 MLS records include SEWER, and several remarks explicitly state 'maintenance fee covers ... sewer' or 'HOA fees include ... sewer.'
-The consistency across listings makes this a high-confidence feature.
+All 9 of 9 MLS records include SEWER, and several remarks explicitly state that the maintenance fee covers "sewer" or "electricity, water, and sewer."
+The evidence is consistent across listings and does not appear to be a one-off agent error.

 No analysis available